 God does not want us to view this world as a permanent home, because he has something better for us.
 We are encouraged to see the future with Abraham: “For he was looking forward to the city with foundations, whose architect and builder is God” (verse 10).
-Canaan had many cities with foundations, but they were all destined to crumble, because they were built on physical foundations, and the cities were filled with violence and idolatry.
+Canaan had many cities with foundations, but they were all destined to fall, because they were built on physical foundations, and the cities were filled with violence and idolatry.

 Abraham was looking forward to something far more permanent than stone.
 Genesis says nothing about this, but our author believes that Abraham had religious motives that were similar to his own.
 We should look to the future reward, not to the circumstances we are in right now.

-Verse 11 has a translation problem because the sentence seems to have Sarah as the subject, but the Greek verb refers to the father’s role in reproduction.
+Verse 11 has a translation difficulty because the sentence seems to have Sarah as the subject, but the Greek verb refers to the father’s role in reproduction.
 Some translations choose to put Sarah as a parenthetical thought (Even though Sarah was old, Abraham was made able to father children…).
 Others, such as the NIV, make the verb appropriate to a mother’s role: “And by faith even Sarah, who was past childbearing age, was enabled to bear children because she considered him faithful who had made the promise.”

 The author is not done with his examples yet, and is not even done with Abraham, but he interrupts his list of faith-accomplishments to summarize some lessons from the story for the benefit of his readers.
 “All these people were still living by faith when they died.
 They did not receive the things promised; they only saw them and welcomed them from a distance, admitting that they were foreigners and strangers on earth.
-People who say such things show that they are looking for a country of their own” (Heb.
-11:12-13).
+People who say such things show that they are looking for a country of their own” (Hebrews 11:12-13).

 “If they had been thinking of the country they had left, they would have had opportunity to return.
 Instead, they were longing for a better country — a heavenly one.
 Therefore God is not ashamed to be called their God, for he has prepared a city for them” (verses 15-16).